-CHBN are always looking for volunteers who are able to support a presenter during their programme.
+CHBN are always looking for volunteers who can support a presenter during their programme.

-This can involve taking calls from listeners, finding requested songs in the music library, helping line up guests/programme segments and greeting visitors when they arrive at the studio for interview.
+This could involve taking calls from listeners, finding requested songs in the music library, helping line up guests/programme segments and greeting visitors when they arrive at the studio for interview.

 Those assisting presenters can also be involved with making information available via the station's website and social media where necessary.